elmbridge/curriculum/Choose Your Own Emoji.md

 # Choose Your Own Emoji

-For this release, we'll allow our users to choose which emoji to use when encoding their messages.
+For this lesson, we'll allow our users to choose which emoji to use when encoding their messages.
 That way, they can send secret messages to each other that can only be decoded if they have the right key!
 It will eventually look like this:

 ![Final Release](images/final-release.png)

 There's a lot to do!
 Let's do this!

 Note: Your code should currently [look like this](https://github.com/elmbridge/elmoji-translator/tree/release-3-part-2).
-You can either carry your code over from the last release, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-3-part-2)
+You can either carry your code over from the last lesson, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-3-part-2)

 ## Goals